alexvictoor/ESLab/README.md

 ESLab
 =====

-A simple event store relying on Java B-Tree implementations
+A simple event store relying on pluggable Java B-Tree implementations and Apache Avro for serialization